FIFA 20: Eden Hazard & Virgil van Dijk revealed as cover stars for next version of EA Sports' video game | Goal.com

 Eden Hazard and Virgil van Dijk have been chosen as the cover stars for FIFA 20, EA Sports have confirmed.

-The Real Madrid star, who joined the Liga giants from Chelsea this summer, has been announced as the face of the standard version, while Champions League winner Van Dijk will be the cover for the champions edition.
+The Real Madrid star, who joined the Liga giants from Chelsea this summer, has been announced as the face of the standard version, while Champions League winner Van Dijk will be on the cover of the champions edition.

 Speaking of the honour of becoming the latest cover star for the new game, Hazard said: "FIFA is the biggest football game on the planet, and I have been playing it for years against my brothers.